SlugFiller/fbe-decrypt/README.md

  - Device keys are encrypted using the software driver, and not using special hardware like chips supporting the Weaver API.
 This will necessarily be true for an emulator image, but might not apply to an actual device image

 Comments within the source code show where these assumptions are made, and give hints on how the code may be changed to support other configurations.

+## Important

+Before decrypting an image, make sure you shut down the emulator _using the emulated power button_.
+The emulator emulates a full system including a disk write cache.
+If the device is not shut down in a way the emulated system recognizes, some blocks may be left unwritten to disk.
+This could result in a failure to decrypt, or in a corrupt decrypted image.